AngelProtocolFinance/ap-documentation/src/technical/overview/key-contracts-registrar.md

 # Registrar Contract

-This contract laregly serves as THE source of truth for all other Angel Protocol contracts on a given blockchain.
+This contract serves as THE source of truth for all other Angel Protocol contracts on a given blockchain.
 It holds a large number of values in its storage struct that most other contracts will query to get the correct values for their own operations.
-It’s owned and controlled by the Angel Protocol Team’s Admin multisig contract.
+It is owned and controlled by the Angel Protocol Team’s Admin multisig contract.
 Only this multisig can modify this contracts values.

 The full config struct of the Registrar contract (as returned from a query to the getConfig endpoint):
 ```javascript